elenapuj/Project-2/README.md

 # Problem 6

-For section a, to run "Problem6a.cpp" you should include in the same folder files "Problem4a.hpp", "Problem5a-1.hpp" and "Problem5a-2.hpp".
+For section a, to run "Problem6a.cpp" you should include in the same folder where "Problem6a.cpp" is, the files "Problem4a.hpp", "Problem5a-1.hpp", "Problem5a-2.hpp".

-For section b, to run "Problem6b.cpp" you should include in the same folder files "Problem4a.hpp", "Problem5a-1.hpp" and "Problem5a-2.hpp".
+For section b, to run "Problem6b.cpp" you should include in the same folder where "Problem6b.cpp" is files "Problem4a.hpp", "Problem5a-1.hpp" and "Problem5a-2.hpp".

 In order to run "Problem6a.py", you will need the file "iterations.txt" which you can generate via "Problem6a.cpp" or use directly the file in Problem6/Plots.

 In order to run "Problem6b.py", you will need the files "iterations.txt" and "iterations_densematrix.txt" which you can generate via "Problem6a.cpp" and "Problem6b.cpp" or use directly the files in Problem6/Plots.

+These last two programs are used to obtained the graphs used in the final PDF

 # Problem 7

-For section a, to run "Problem7a.cpp" a you should include in the same folder files "Problem7a.txt" and "Problem7a.py".
-(The folder's name is Problem7a).

-For section b, to run "Problem7b.cpp" a you should include in the same folder files "Problem7b.txt" and "Problem7b.py".
-(The folder's name is Problem7b).
+For both section a and b, you just need to execute "Problem7a.py" and "Problem7b.py" and, for that purpose you will need the file